 English as a Second Language (ESL)

-The Academic English Studies program, Lewis & Clark’s intensive English program, offers full-time (18-20 hours per week) instruction for low-intermediate through advanced English language students.
+Academic English Studies, Lewis & Clark’s intensive English program, offers full-time (18-20 hours per week) instruction for low-intermediate through advanced English language students.
 Up to 24 undergraduate elective credits may be applied toward a Bachelor of Arts degree at Lewis & Clark.